 This week may feel a lot like PMS, which can be disappointing when you don’t know you’re pregnant yet.

 You can have cramping, bloating, mood swings, tender breasts… You may even have some spotting of blood, which can occur when the fertilized egg fully implants into the uterus.
+However, most women never feel or see a thing (I never did!).

 A super-early-detection pregnancy test, like the Clearblue Digital pregnancy test I used to find out I was pregnant with my son, can turn up positive now!

+The hormones flowing through your body also tend to cause mood swings throughout the first trimester before leveling off.
 If you’re feeling a little crazy, sad, or manic, just remind yourself there’s lots of weird stuff happening in your body and it won’t last forever.

 Pregnancy Week 4 Video